Avalokiteśvara: Modern scholarship

 Avalokiteśvara is worshipped as Nātha in Sri Lanka.
 The Tamil Buddhist tradition developed in Chola literature, such as Buddamitra's Virasoliyam, states that the Vedic sage Agastya learned Tamil from Avalokiteśvara.
 The earlier Chinese traveler Xuanzang recorded a temple dedicated to Avalokitesvara in the south Indian Mount Potalaka, a Sanskritization of Pothigai, where Tamil Hindu tradition places Agastya as having learned the Tamil language from Shiva.
 Avalokitesvara worship gained popularity with the growth of the Abhayagiri vihāra's Tamraparniyan Mahayana sect.

 Western scholars have not reached a consensus on the origin of the reverence for Avalokiteśvara.
 Some have suggested that Avalokiteśvara, along with many other supernatural beings in Buddhism, was a borrowing or absorption by Mahayana Buddhism of one or more deities from Hinduism, in particular Shiva or Vishnu.
 This seems to be based on the name Avalokiteśvara.

-On the basis of study of Buddhist scriptures, ancient Tamil literary sources, as well as a field survey, the Japanese scholar Shu Hikosaka proposes the hypothesis that the ancient Mount Potalaka, the residence of Avalokiteśvara described in the Gaṇḍavyūha Sūtra and Xuanzang’s Great Tang Records on the Western Regions, is the real Pothigai in Ambasamudram, Tirunelveli, at the Tamil Nadu-Kerala border.
-Shu also says that Mount Potalaka has been a sacred place for the people of South India from time immemorial.
-It is the traditional residence of Siddhar Agastya, at Agastya Mala.
+On the basis of Buddhist scriptures, ancient Tamil literary sources, and field surveys, Japanese scholar Shu Hikosaka proposes the hypothesis that ancient Mount Potalaka, the residence of Avalokiteśvara described in the Gaṇḍavyūha Sūtra and Xuanzang's Great Tang Records on the Western Regions, is Mount Potigai in Ambasamudram, Tirunelveli, at the Tamil Nadu-Kerala border.
+Shu also said that Mount Potalaka has been a sacred place for the people of South India since time immemorial.
+It is the traditional residence of Siddhar Agastya at Agastya Mala.
 With the spread of Buddhism in the region beginning at the time of the great king Aśoka in the third century BCE, it became a holy place also for Buddhists, who gradually became dominant as a number of their hermits settled there.
-The local people, though, mainly remained followers of the Tamil Animist religion.
+The local people, though, mainly remained followers of the Tamil animist religion.
 The mixed Tamil-Buddhist cult culminated in the formation of the figure of Avalokiteśvara.

 The name Lokeśvara should not be confused with that of Lokeśvararāja, the Buddha under whom Dharmakara became a monk and made forty-eight vows before becoming Amitābha.